maxdup/flask-cache-manifest/docs/source/contributing.rst

 .. code-block:: bash

-    pip install -U sphinx
+   pip install -r docs/requirements.txt # one-time setup

-    pip install sphinx-autobuild
+   sphinx-autobuild docs/source docs/build

-Then you can run sphinx-autobuild.sh in the docs/ directory.
 The documentation pages will be served on http://127.0.0.1:8000 by default.

 Testing
 -------
-Tests are ran using pytest.
-Pytest is included in the :code:`requirements.txt` file. make sure those are installed and you'll be good to go.
+Tests can be ran from the root folder using:

 .. code-block:: bash

+   pip install -r requirements.txt # one-time setup

    pytest

 If you have a more elaborate setup with tox and pyenv, you'll have access to a few more automations by running tox.